khachuy/django/hello_world/README.md

     * View: finish the project logic part, and maybe call Model and Template sometimes by URL mapping.

 ## The Project Structure
 * &lowbar;&lowbar;init&lowbar;&lowbar;.py: This is an empty file.
-The function of this file is to tell the Python interpreter that this directory is a package and involvement of this __init.py_ file in it makes it a python project.
+The function of this file is to tell the Python interpreter that this directory is a package and involvement of this &lowbar;&lowbar;init&lowbar;&lowbar;.py file in it makes it a python project.
 * setttings.py: It contains the Django project configuration.
 (Ex: database, timezone, ...)
 * urls.py: URL is a universal resource locator, it contains all the endpoints that we should have for our website.
 It is used to provide you the address of the resources (images, webpages, websites, etc) that are present out there on the internet.
 In simpler words, this file tells Django that if a user comes with this URL, direct them to that particular website or image whatsoever it is.
 * wsgi.py: When you will complete your journey from development to production, the next task is hosting your application.
 Here you will not be using the Django web server, but the WSGI server will take care of it.